FlowFuse/website/src/blog/2023/04/community-news-04.md

 [IBM Cloud removes Node-RED starter application](https://flowforge.com/blog/2023/03/ibmcloud-starter-removed/) - IBM has discontinued their Node-RED Starter Application, discover how to migrate to FlowForge.

-[The benefits and drawbacks of using Node-RED function nodes](https://flowforge.com/blog/2023/03/why-should-you-use-node-red-function-nodes/) - MING technology stack include M (Mosquitto/MQTT), InfluxDB, Node-RED and Grafana.
-Ian Skerrett, FlowForge Head of Marketing discusses how this tech stack is used for IoT.
+[The benefits and drawbacks of using Node-RED function nodes](https://flowforge.com/blog/2023/03/why-should-you-use-node-red-function-nodes/) - Node-RED function nodes provide a great deal of flexibility in Node-RED.
+Discover the benefits and drawbacks of using them.

 [FlowForge 15.
 Now Available](https://flowforge.com/blog/2023/03/flowforge-1-5-0-released/) - FlowForge 1.5 included updates to the UI and architecutre to allow for future features.